 Studies of turmeric and curcumin have shown the following benefits:

 - Turmeric extract can help alleviate pain and improve function in people with osteoarthritis of the knee, and preliminary evidence suggests that curcumin may help reduce joint pain and swelling in people with rheumatoid arthritis.

 - Laboratory studies suggest that curcumin acts as a weak phytoestrogen and seems to have cancer-protective effects.

 - Lab studies have also shown that curcumin may help prevent or treat several types of cancer, including prostate, breast, skin, and colon cancer.

 - Patients in remission from ulcerative colitis who take curcumin are significantly less likely to have the disease relapse.

 Don’t use turmeric if you have gallstones or bile duct dysfunction.
 Pregnant women shouldn’t use it without their doctors’ approval.
 In rare cases, extended use can cause stomach upset or heartburn.
-(Note that piperine can slow the elimination of some prescription drugs including phenytoin [Dilantin], propranolol [Inderal], and theophylline.
-Some evidence also suggests that curcumin can interfere with a chemotherapy agent used to treat breast cancer, so if you’re being treated for this disease, be sure to discuss the advisability of taking curcumin with your physician.
+Some evidence also suggests that curcumin can interfere with certain chemotherapy drugs used to treat breast cancer, so if you’re being treated for this disease, be sure to discuss the advisability of taking it with your physician.
+Finally, note that the piperine in many turmeric and curcumin supplements can slow the elimination of some prescription drugs, including phenytoin (Dilantin), propranolol (Inderal), and theophylline.